YikeShen/yikeshen.github.io/_pages/people.md

 * Ph.D. dual major, Environmental Science and Policy, Michigan State University, 2020
 * B.Sc.
 Environmental and Conservation Sciences, University of Alberta, 2016

-## Mentees
+## Students

+### Katherine Atkins
+May 2024-present
+- Undergraduate student at UTA, Environmental Science Major with Data Science Minor

+### Dhruvilkumar Ashokbhai Chodvadiya
+May 2024-present
+- Master student at UTA, Computer Science and Engineering Major

+### Aaron Kuang
+May 2024-present
+- High school student, Greenhill High School

-### Xingyu Zhang
+### Yidan Zhang
-March 2023-present \
-Master of Public Health Student at Columbia University \
-Bachelor of Arts in Environmental Science, Colby College, Waterville, ME, United States
+August 2024 (expected)
+- Ph.D. student
+- MS in Epidemiology and Health Statistics at Sun Yat-sen University (China), BS in Public Health at Shanxi Medical University (China).

-### Maryam Ghalamkari
+### Steve Adjorlolo
-October 2023 – present \
-Ph.D. student, University of Texas at Arlington \
-Ph.D. dissertation committee member.
-Dissertation chair [Dr. Un-Jung Kim](https://www.uta.edu/academics/faculty/profile?username=kimu).
+August 2024 (expected)
+- Ph.D. student
+- MEng in Petroleum Engineering at University of Calgary (Canada), B.Eng. in Petroleum Engineering at China University of Petroleum (China)

 ### You?
-I am hiring full-ride Ph.D. students, please see Join tab for details.
+Please see Join tab for details.

 ## Lab Alumni
 ### Boris Minasenko
 January 2023-September 2023
+- Master of Science in Toxicology, Columbia University, New York, NY
 - Next position: Bioinformatics Analyst at Emory University Rollins School of Public Health
-- MS thesis: Dimensionality Reduction and Clustering of Epigenome-wide DNA Methylation Profiles in Cancer Subtypes: A Comparative Analysis of PCA, t-SNE, UMAP, and Autoencoder Approaches (manuscript in prepration)
+- MS thesis: Deep Autoencoders as Dimensional Reduction and Prediction Tools in Cancer Type Identification. (manuscript in prepration)

+### Xingyu Zhang
+- March 2023-November 2023
-- Master of Science in Toxicology, Columbia University, New York, NY
+- Master of Public Health in Environmental Health Sciences, Columbia University, New York, NY
+- MPH project: Associations of childhood hair metal exposures with intestinal microbiota multi-omics in a Canadian Gestation Cohort. (manuscript in prepration)

+Updated 05/23/2024